Cao Rui: Campaigns against Liaodong

 The only real military gain for Cao Wei during Cao Rui's reign was the end of the Gongsun clan's hold on Liaodong (modern central and eastern Liaoning), which was started by Gongsun Du in 190.
 In 228, Gongsun Du's grandson Gongsun Yuan deposed his uncle Gongsun Gong in a coup and asked for an official commission from Cao Rui.
 Acting against Liu Ye (劉曄)'s advice to attack the Gongsuns while there was dissension within, Cao Rui instead gave Gongsun Yuan an official commission as governor of Liaodong Commandery.

-In 232, Gongsun Yuan's repeated communicated with and sales of horses to Eastern Wu angered Cao Rui, who ordered his generals Tian Yu and Wang Xiong (王雄) to attack Liaodong against Jiang Ji (蔣濟)'s advice; the attacks were not successful, although Tian was able to intercept the Eastern Wu horse-buying fleet and destroy it.
+In 232, (Note: Vol.72 of Zizhi Tongjian recorded that the horse-buying fleet set out for Liaodong in the 3rd month of the 6th year of the Taihe era; the month corresponds to 8 Apr to 7 May 232 in the Julian calendar.)
+Gongsun Yuan's repeated communicated with and sales of horses to Eastern Wu angered Cao Rui, who ordered his generals Tian Yu and Wang Xiong (王雄) to attack Liaodong against Jiang Ji (蔣濟)'s advice; the attacks were not successful, although Tian was able to intercept the Eastern Wu horse-buying fleet and destroy it.
+(Note: Vol.72 of Zizhi Tongjian recorded that Tian destroyed the horse-buying fleet in the 9th or 10th month of that year; the two months correspond to 2 Oct to 29 Nov 232 in the Julian calendar.
+The account in Tongjian reflected the discrepancy in records found in the Sanguozhi on when Tian Yu attacked Zhou He and co.
+Cao Rui's biography dated the attack to the 10th month of the 6th year of the Taihe era.
+However, in Sun Quan's biography, the attack was dated to the 9th month of the 1st year of the Jiahe era.)
 After the incident, although Gongsun formally maintained vassalage to Cao Wei, the relationship was damaged.